zshawdev/pokelex-react/README.md

  ┗ 📜custom.d.ts  # holds all global type declarations used in both client and server
 ```

-## Motivation

-PokéLex ("Pokédex" + "lexicon") is a website that combines an immersive language learning approach with the universally-loved, multimedia sensation that is Pokémon.
-Practice your foreign language skills by learning about the world's favorite mythical creatures via this interactive, multilingual encyclopedia!

 ## Prerequisites

 * [Node.js](https://nodejs.org/en/download/) version 16+